Church Pension Group | Leadership & Governance

 Yvonne serves on the Board of Directors of Stand With Iraqi Christians and on the Standing Committee and the Task Force Against Human Trafficking and the Task Force on Domestic Violence and Sexual Assault in the Diocese of New York.
 She chaired the Companion Diocese Committee for nine years and the Global Mission Commission for six.
 She received the Society of Financial Service Professionals’ Paul S. Mills Scholarship and holds several professional designations and FINRA licenses.

-Yvonne was elected to her first term on the CPF Board in 2018.
+Yvonne was elected to her second term on The Church Pension Fund Board of Trustees in 2024.
 She currently serves as Vice Chair of its Audit Committee and is also a member of its Finance Committee.
 Yvonne received an MA from the New School University and a BS from the University of Puerto Rico.

 The Rt.
 Rev. Brian N. Prior

 The Rt.
-Rev. Brian N. Prior serves as Vice Chair of The Church Pension Fund Board of Trustees.
-He is the Assisting Bishop in The Episcopal Diocese of Alabama and the Assisting Bishop in The Episcopal Diocese of Olympia.
+Rev. Brian N. Prior serves as the Assisting Bishop in The Episcopal Diocese of Alabama and the Assisting Bishop in The Episcopal Diocese of Olympia.

 He was formerly the ninth Bishop of The Episcopal Church in Minnesota.
 Before becoming Bishop, he served as the founding Rector of The Episcopal Church of the Resurrection in Spokane, Washington, Executive Director of Camp Cross, the Director of Education and Development for the Episcopal Diocese of Spokane, the Chaplain and Vice President for The Episcopal Church’s House of Deputies, and on the Executive Council for The Episcopal Church.